Placement Years 2026/27: The Complete Guide

 - Mentor newer placement cohort members if applicable

-- Have conversations about return offer process
+- Have conversations about the return offer process

-- Start reconnecting with university — final year prep
+- Start reconnecting with university: final year prep

-Transition & handover
+Transition and handover

 - Document your work for your successor